 Set up a workflow to determine product eligibility

-Advanced return management software, like Outvio, can assist you in establishing a workflow to assess product eligibility in the return process.
+Advanced return management solution, like Outvio, can assist you in establishing a workflow to assess product eligibility in the return process.
 This software enables you to configure rules and conditions that determine whether a return meets eligibility criteria.

 Additionally, you have the option to configure a list of sensitive products that cannot be returned directly, acting as a preventive measure to curb fraudulent activities by buyers.